svendroid/MetalPortfolio-MoneyMoney/README.md

 Add the buying rates in MoneyMoney via right click on the stock to display the profits.

 ### Requirements
-You need a beta version of MoneyMoney.
+You need version 2.4.8 or a beta version of MoneyMoney.